Putting Your Fertility On Ice – Considering Freezing Your Eggs?

-The process is very similar to patients undergoing IVF treatment.
+The process is very similar to patients undergoing IVF treatment in our IVF clinics.
 Once some basic fertility tests have been performed the patient’s ovaries are stimulated using hormone injections over an eight to twelve day period to promote the growth of eggs in the ovaries.
 Under sedation the eggs are then collected from the ovaries and frozen in the laboratory.
 When using the eggs in the future, they are thawed in the laboratory and inseminated (fertilised) using sperm from a partner or donor.

 The resulting embryos are grown in the laboratory and the best embryo or embryos are transferred back into the uterus with the hope that a pregnancy will occur.